Norwegian Elkhound exercise & Fitness Guide

 Exercise by Age

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Norwegian Elkhounds have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Three variables drive daily care for Norwegian Elkhounds: their medium size, their heavy shedding level, and their breed-associated risk of hip dysplasia and progressive retinal atrophy.

 Mental Stimulation